Adtoma/AdtomaFusionSDKExample/README.md

 The Adtoma Fusion SDK Example is an example application using Adtoma Fusion SDK for displaying ads.

+The code is distributed with AdtomaFusionSDK installed using CocoaPods.

 ## Intended use
 The example only shows the basic usage of the SDK (banner ad), for more detailed information about the SDK plese refer to the SDK documentation.